linhy24/rust_file_manager/README.md

 - rust-find -> rust_find project
 - rust-grep -> grep
 - rust-xargs -> xargs
+- rust-diff -> diff
+- rust-sub -> modified tr (tr++)
 - -thread -> make use of threading

-For each command, we plan to adopt the idea of threading.
-Some commands may have multiple inputs so we can use threads to process each input.
-Users use a flag -thread to indicate that they want to run the command using threads.

 In the end, users should be able to call a “super” command that unifies the functionalities of all three commands above, specified by -a(add), -r(remove), and -f(find).
 We expect to make use of rust crates like clap to implement our project.

+We plan to adopt the idea of threading as our stretch goal.
+The idea is that some commands may have multiple inputs so we can use threads to process each input.
+Users use a flag -thread to indicate that they want to run the command using threads.

 ## Goals
 - 100% goal, representing what you expect to achieve:<br/>